codesilva/codesilva.github.io/_drafts/rampocalypse-tips-for-saving-memory.md

 > It's always in the last place you look.

-That makes sense—no one would keep looking after finding what they were looking for.
+That makes sense; no one would keep looking after finding what they were looking for.
 Except for developers, who often use inefficient search methods.

 Consider the following code: